-Here’s everything you need to know about the statute of limitations and how long the IRS can knock on your door for money.
+Here’s everything you need to know about the statute of limitations and how far the IRS can go back to collect unpaid taxes.

 Watch for the Ten-Year Mark

-Generally speaking, there’s an approximately 10-year expiration date on when the IRS needs to get your back taxes by.
-If the IRS collections don’t get what they’re looking for by the time that ten years is up, then they can’t go back any further.
+Generally speaking, there’s an approximately 10-year expiration date for the IRS to get your back taxes.
+If the IRS collections don’t get what they’re looking for by the time ten years is up, they can’t go back any further.

-The IRS can collect that far back, starting from the date they assessed your taxes.
-They set the deadline and they know when their deadline is approaching.
+The IRS can collect that far back, starting when they assessed your taxes.
+They set the deadline, and they know when their deadline is approaching.
 If you haven’t paid back taxes by the time that date rolls around, steel yourself for the possibility of some aggressive collection efforts.

-There are some exceptions noted below of when they’re allowed to continue collecting, but legally, they can’t go past this deadline.
+Some exceptions are noted below of when they’re allowed to continue collecting, but legally, they can’t go past this deadline.
 The IRS lets thousands of taxpayers who owe money slip through their fingers every year.
-Some of these taxpayers breathe a sigh of relief while others, who are chronically late with their taxes, may just live to fight another day.
+Some of these taxpayers breathe a sigh of relief, while others, who are chronically late with their taxes, may just live to fight another day.

 If your CSED or Collection Statute Expiration Date is approaching, put some money aside to help pay off what you can.
-You might be able to negotiate with the IRS if the date is fast approaching.
+You can negotiate with the IRS if the date is fast approaching.

 Mark the Start Date Right